Whoever coined the phrase "no news is good news" has clearly never been "head-is-going-to-explode" busy.

 So far, 2019 has been absolutely jam packed.
-Since Christmas I have been trying to recuperate from three colds in a row plus an upper respiratory infection, iron out my story’s problem areas so I can finish my manuscript and send it off to literary agents before the next millennium, post a blog or two, improve my LinkedIn and Pinterest skills, plan a working holiday to the UK, finish decorating the house, catch up on my Bible reading, find a church, get back on my diet/exercise program, visit with neighbors, and, once and for all, learn to cook.
+Since Christmas I have been trying to recuperate from three colds in a row plus an upper respiratory infection, iron out my story’s problem areas so I can finish my manuscript and send it off to literary agents before the next millennium, post a blog or two, improve my LinkedIn and Pinterest skills, plan a working holiday to the UK, finish decorating the house, get back on my diet/exercise program, and, once and for all, learn to cook.

 Then, to top it off, I got cast in a play!